badeend/Result/docs/index.md

     var user = FindUserByEmail(email);
     if (user is null || !user.VerifyPassword(password))
     {
-        return SignInError.InvalidCredentials; // Error is implicitly wrapped with `Result.Failure(...)`
+        return SignInError.InvalidCredentials; // Error is implicitly wrapped with `Result.Error(...)`
     }

     if (user.IsLockedOut)